marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt-luks.markdown

 chmod a+x init
 ```
-The actual initrd image is then built with the following commands.
+The actual initrd image is then built with the following commands (cpio might
+need to be invoked with the full path on the stage3 binary).

 ```text
 cd /mnt/gentoo/boot/initram
 find . | cpio --quiet -o -H newc | gzip -9 > /mnt/gentoo/boot/initramfs
 ```
-I am not completely sure that cpio is part of the minimal gentoo image.
-It should be in the Gentoo stage3 image just installed, so it might be necessary to
-specify the absolute path with respect to /mnt/gentoo.

 Final steps